 This section provides guidance for how parents can use the report to start a discussion with their child's teacher(s).
 It is important for parents and educators to have regular check-ins to ensure students are learning the necessary skills to stay on track.
-This information can also help to identify the child's strengths and challenges so that parents and educators can work towards supporting the student's academic progress.
+Parents can use the information in the report to understand their child's strengths and needs and to work with educators to identify resources to support his or her education.